What Is Baptism All About?

-Peter replied, “Each of you must repent of your sins and turn to God, and be baptized in the name of Jesus Christ for the forgiveness of your sins.
-Then you will receive the gift of the Holy Spirit.
-This promise is to you, to your children, and to those far away – all who have been called by the Lord our God.”
+Peter replied, ‘Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
+And you will receive the gift of the Holy Spirit.
+The promise is for you and your children and for all who are far off—for all whom the Lord our God will call.’”

 What Does Baptism Signify?

 1You are publicly identifying with the death, burial and resurrection of Jesus.

 2You have turned from your old life of sin and God has given you new life in Jesus.

 3You’re “going public” with your relationship with Jesus.

 Everyone who is going to be baptized meets at the Crossroads baptismal, also known as the Family Room Fountain.
 You will meet a pastor or ministry leader there and they will explain where you can change your clothes and how to make your way into the waters of baptism.